jjlastra/HESML/README.md

 [4] Lastra-Díaz, J. J., & García-Serrano, A. (2016).
 A refinement of the well-founded Information Content models with a very detailed experimental survey on WordNet.
 Universidad Nacional de EducaciÃƒÂ³n a Distancia (UNED). http://e-spacio.uned.es/fez/view/bibliuned:DptoLSI-ETSI-Informes-Jlastra-refinement

 [5] Lastra Díaz, J. J., & García Serrano, A. (2016).
 System and method for the indexing and retrieval of semantically annotated data using an ontology-based information retrieval model.
 United States Patent and Trademark Office (USPTO) Application, US2016/0179945 A1.

+[6] Hao, D., Zuo, W., Peng, T., & He, F. (2011).
+An Approach for Calculating Semantic Similarity between Words Using WordNet.
+In Proc. of the Second International Conference on Digital Manufacturing Automation (pp. 177–180).
+IEEE.

+[7] Liu, X. Y., Zhou, Y. M., & Zheng, R. S. (2007).
+Measuring Semantic Similarity in Wordnet.
+In Proc. of the 2007 International Conference on Machine Learning and Cybernetics (Vol. 6, pp. 3431–3435).
+IEEE.

+[8] Pekar, V., & Staab, S. (2002).
+Taxonomy Learning: Factoring the Structure of a Taxonomy into a Semantic Classification Decision.
+In Proceedings of the 19th International Conference on Computational Linguistics (Vol. 1, pp. 1–7).
+Stroudsburg, PA, USA: Association for Computational Linguistics.

+[9] Stojanovic, N., Maedche, A., Staab, S., Studer, R., & Sure, Y. (2001).
+SEAL: A Framework for Developing SEmantic PortALs.
+In Proceedings of the 1st International Conference on Knowledge Capture (pp. 155–162).
+New York, NY, USA: ACM.

 Steps to reproduce the library